-Johnston Memorial Hospital, the first LEEDs-certified “green” hospital in Southwest Virginia, is a not-for-profit, 116-bed (all private rooms) modern medical facility dedicated to bringing quality health care to the residents of this region which covers Southwest Virginia and extends into our bordering states.
+Johnston Memorial Hospital (JMH), the first LEEDs-certified “green” hospital in Southwest Virginia, is a not-for-profit, 116-bed (all private rooms) modern medical facility dedicated to bringing quality health care to the residents of this region which covers Southwest Virginia and extends into our bordering states.
+JMH is growing to become a regional referral center, as well as the “headquarters location” for leadership personnel and many specialty services that extend to our affiliates.

-Our campus was reborn and completed anew in 2011 from our former location off of Main Street to carry Dr. Johnston’s legacy into the 21st Century on a larger, sprawling campus.
-The stained glass in our chapel is from the old hospital.
-As we care for our neighbors and their families, in our midst is Dr. Johnston’s enduring spirit, which started in a 12 bed hospital when patients came by “buggies, wagons, horseback, and afoot.”
+Our campus was constructed in 2011 to carry Dr. Johnston’s legacy into the 21st Century on a larger, impressive, sprawling campus.
+Our former location was off of Main Street and is now the property on which the K-VA-T Foods – Food City headquarters, now sits.
+The stained glass in our chapel is actually from the old hospital.
+As we care for our neighbors and their families, in our midst is Dr. Johnston’s enduring spirit, which started in a 12-bed hospital when patients came by “buggies, wagons, horseback, and afoot.”

-Through routine days to traumatic, from the joys of childbirth to the commitment to defeating disease, we are him.
-Dr. Johnston still lives though us at his Memorial Hospital.
-“To live in hearts we leave behind is not to die.”
+Through routine days to traumatic, from the joys of childbirth to the commitment to defeating disease, we follow the enduring spirit of Dr. Johnston, who still lives though us at his Memorial Hospital: “To live in hearts we leave behind is not to die.”

-We are truly a “Community Hospital:” Some believe community hospitals are what the original hospitals in America were founded upon: service and care provided to neighbors.
-Along with that, there is an acceptance by physicians and employees of being highly-respected and visible members of their service areas.
+We are truly a “Community Hospital” Some believe community hospitals are what the original hospitals in America were founded upon: service and care that is provided to neighbors.
+Along with that, there is an acceptance by physicians and employees of being highly-respected and visible members of our service area.

-We pride ourselves on being on the cutting edge of the practice of medicine while we have instituted an efficiency program that was established by Toyota to eliminate waste, to continued excellence in our low infection rates.
-From providing the only self sustaining blood bank in the Southwest Virginia to participating in charity events and awarding student scholarships, JMH finds numerous ways to think beyond the hospital walls.
+We pride ourselves on being on the cutting edge of the practice of medicine while we have instituted an efficiency program to eliminate waste which gives us more time with patients, to continued excellence in our low infection rates.
+From providing the only self sustaining blood bank in the Southwest Virginia, to participating in charity events and awarding student scholarships, JMH finds numerous ways to think beyond our hospital walls.

 Chief Financial Officer